Grew Up a Screw Up

 "Grew Up A Screw Up" is the second single from Ludacris' Release Therapy.
 The song features Young Jeezy and a sample of The Notorious B.I.G. who sings the hook "I grew up a fucking screw up."

-Curiously, in the video, Young Jeezy raps a verse different from the one which appeared on the Release Therapy album.
+In the video, Young Jeezy raps a verse different from the one which appeared on the Release Therapy album.
 The video premiered on BET's 106 & Park as a New Joint on Friday October 13, 2006.
 The video has already been released on MTV Jams.

-Music video

-The music video's concept is not as complex as other videos featuring Ludacris.
-It is shot outdoors, where Ludacris and Young Jeezy rap.
-Behind them is a screen that shows videos and pictures of the places where they grew up.
-It was directed by Chaka Zulu and premiered on BET's 106 & Park on October 13, 2006.

 Remix

 The official remix is the video version with an alternate Young Jeezy verse.
 Rapper's Lil Wayne, 2 Chainz, and Brisco freestyled over the beat on Lil Wayne's mixtape 'Lil Weezy Ana Vol. 1'.

 Credits and personnel

 The credits for "Grew Up a Screw Up" are adapted from the liner notes of Release Therapy.